 Legal and Tax Structures

 Get your legal and tax structures sorted well before you get into a transaction.
-When I owned an accounting practice we had a policy to refer our offshore clients to cross border tax experts.
+When I owned an accounting practice we had the policy to refer our offshore clients to cross border tax experts.
 It is a very specialised field and the consequences of getting it wrong can be greater for those offshore.
-This applies regardless of whether you are intending to remain offshore or come to New Zealand to live.

 Use the internet to your advantage.
 If you’re an investor, hunt out the areas that promise great capital growth.
 If you’re a home buyer, investigate the suburbs in your price bracket – the schools, the amenities, the shopping.